Botfuel/botfuel-module-adapter-iadvize/README.md

 ### Stop action

-The stop action is used to close a conversation after a configurable delay where the bot didn't answered anything.
+To close the conversation on iAdvize side, include a `StopAction` in the messages returned by your view:

 ```js
 const { View } = require('botfuel-dialog');